Case Study: How a Healthcare Business Was Able to Eliminate MCA Debt

 No business owner anticipates filing for bankruptcy.
-However, when faced with unexpected challenges and the potential loss of the business, a business debt restructuring bankruptcy, such as Chapter 11, should be considered.
+However, when unexpected challenges arise and the future of the business is at risk, a business debt restructuring bankruptcy, such as Chapter 11, should be considered.

-Chapter 11 business bankruptcy enables businesses to restructure their debts while continuing to stay open and operational.
-It forces creditors to renegotiate payment terms that the business can afford and can even help owners resolve personal guarantee obligations, especially when it comes to merchant cash advances (MCAs).
+Chapter 11 business bankruptcy allows companies to restructure their debts while staying open and continuing day-to-day operations.
+It forces creditors to renegotiate payment terms that the business can afford and can even help the owners resolve personal guarantee obligations, particularly in cases involving merchant cash advances (MCAs).

-To learn more about how Chapter 11 bankruptcy can help businesses overcome seemingly unsurmountable conditions, read this case study for details on how The Lane Law Firm helped a healthcare-specialized small business in Texas wipe out $555,136 of MCA debt with Chapter 11 bankruptcy.
+To see how Chapter 11 can eliminate MCA debt and help a business recover, read this case study detailing how The Lane Law Firm helped a healthcare-focused small business in Texas wipe out $555,136 in MCA debt through a strategic Chapter 11 filing.

-Triniti DME Solutions, LLC is a provider of durable medical equipment for the management of chronic pain.
-While the owner devoted his career to delivering high-quality healthcare solutions to those who needed them, he found himself in need due to a financial hardship and was lured into a debt trap by an unscrupulous MCA broker and lender.
+Triniti DME Solutions, LLC is a provider of durable medical equipment for chronic pain management.
+While the owner devoted his career to delivering high-quality healthcare solutions to those who needed them, financial hardship struck the business.
+Seeking fast relief, the owner was lured into a merchant cash advance (MCA) debt trap by a predatory broker and lender.

-By the time our client contacted The Lane Law Firm, the business had accumulated nearly $1 million in MCA debt.
-After evaluating options, Chapter 11 bankruptcy was the only guaranteed restructuring solution.
-Over $1.25 million in debt was restructured, including the aforementioned $555K+ reduction in MCA debt, resulting in a once again profitable and solid business model free from the high-interest debt trap.
+By the time Triniti DME Solutions contacted The Lane Law Firm, the business had accumulated nearly $1 million in MCA debt.
+After evaluating options, Chapter 11 bankruptcy was the most effective solution to restructure and eliminate MCA debt.
+Over $1.25 million in debt was restructured, including $555K+ reduction in MCA debt, resulting in a once again profitable and solid business model free from the high-interest debt trap.

 However, one MCA lender waited until the bankruptcy case was resolved to file a lawsuit and pursue our client and his business!
 They justified this by stating that they didn’t file a proof of claim or participate in the bankruptcy.